Confirm your province to explore products and offers tailored to your area.

 Loss of use coverage

-Direct compensation - property damage coverage protects an insured vehicle and its contents against property damage, so long as the policyholder is not at fault for the collision that caused said damage.
-Under this type of coverage, the insurance provider typically pays for the repair or replacement of your car directly.
-However, beginning January 1, 2024 direct compensation property damage coverage isn't mandatory in Ontario.
-Note that to be eligible for direct compensation coverage, the collision must meet the following circumstances: it occurred in Ontario, it involved more than one vehicle, and it involved at least one vehicle that participates in the province’s car insurance program.
+[Not mandatory in Ontario] Direct compensation - property damage coverage protects an insured vehicle and its contents against property damage, so long as the policyholder is not at fault for the collision that caused said damage.
+Under this type of coverage, the insurance provider typically pays for the repair or replacement of your car directly, rather than you having to go through the other driver's car insurance company.

-Uninsured automobile coverage is designed to protect you and any passengers in your vehicle if you get into a collision with an at-fault driver who is either uninsured or underinsured.
+[Not mandatory in Alberta] Uninsured automobile insurance is designed to protect you and any passengers in your vehicle if you get into a collision with an at-fault driver who is either uninsured or underinsured.
 This type of coverage can also protect the policyholder in the event of a hit-and-run.

-If you, a passenger, or a pedestrian requires medical attention following a collision, accident benefits coverage can help.
-This type of coverage is provided no matter who was at fault for the accident and it can help cover a wide range of medical expenses like prescription medications, physical therapy, or rehabilitation, as well as loss of income.
+[Not mandatory in Newfoundland] If you, a passenger, or a pedestrian requires medical attention following a collision or accident, accident benefits coverage can help.
+This type of coverage is provided no matter who was at fault for the accident, and it can help cover a wide range of medical expenses like prescription medications, physical therapy, or rehabilitation, as well as loss of income.

-If you get into an accident with another vehicle or object on the road, no matter who is at fault for the accident, collision coverage can help cover the costs.
-Under the collision coverage section of your policy, you can receive compensation to help pay for any property damage that resulted from the accident, such as a damaged car.
+If you get into an accident with another vehicle or object on the road, no matter who is at fault for the accident, collision car coverage can help cover the costs.
+Under the collision coverage section of your policy, you can receive compensation to help pay for any property damage that resulted from the accident, such as damage to your car.

-One final type of optional car insurance coverage is accident forgiveness.
-Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement, to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
+One more type of optional car insurance coverage popular among low-mileage drivers is accident forgiveness.
+Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
+Note: coverage varies by province.

 If you're buying a new car, adding this coverage to your policy is worth considering.
 It ensures you're covered for the full value of your vehicle without factoring in depreciation.
 That means if your car is stolen or totalled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.